mo-renike/recipe-app/README.md

-# Creating a To-do app with Create React App
+# Creating a Recipe app with Create React App